Ayleks47/4CBLW020-Group-11/README.md

 outputs/Presentation Temperature/national_time_series_correlation.png -> The dual axis line chart.
 This essentially is a finding and a proof of feasibility for the subquestion of "Does temperature help explain fluctuations in selected crime types?".
 Where we see there is a big correlation.

-## Presentation Talking Points
-Our specific sub-question is: "Does temperature help explain fluctuations in selected crime types?"

-We can answer this with:

-The Temporal Proof (Line Chart): Show the 5-year dual-axis chart.
-Explain that the national crime rate moves in perfect synchronization with the national temperature.
-Every summer it peaks; every winter it drops.

-The Spatial Proof (Red Map): Show the correlation heatmap.
-Explain that we calculated the r (Pearson) correlation for all 43 forces.
-This proves the effect isn't uniform—coastal and tourist regions (Dark Red) are hyper-sensitive to heat compared to dense urban centers.

-The Criminological Theory: We explain this using Routine Activity Theory (1979, Cohen & Felson).
-Heat doesn't biologically cause crime; it pushes people outdoors, floods tourist areas, and leaves homes empty with windows open.
-It mathematically increases "Suitable Targets" and decreases "Capable Guardians."

-"Routine Activity Theory (Cohen & Felson, 1979) - Google it if you want to learn more about it.
-For a crime to happen, you need an offender and a target in the same place at the same time.
-Weather dictates human routine.
-Rain keeps people indoors (lowering street crime, but maybe increasing domestic incidents).
-Sun brings people to parks and pubs (increasing public order offenses)" - This is the relevant literature/theory for this sub-problem.
-You could also tie this to tourism, as more hot weather, more tourists come etc.

-## Feasibility for Final End Goal
-We present some of these plots as our Exploratory Data Analysis (EDA).
-By proving that temperature heavily correlates with crime, we prove to the examiners that our ultimate goal, an AI-driven Interactive Dashboard that forecasts crime based on upcoming weather reports, tourism and free-time is feasible and highly valuable for police resource allocation.

 ## Contributors
 - Mariana Vall (2133768)
 - Kerem Yildiz ()